HNW11/KNN_Classifiers/README.md

 <h3>Step 11</h3>
 Now that the classifier has been trained, let’s find how accurate it is on the validation set.
 Call the classifier’s score function. score takes two parameters: the validation set and the validation labels.
 Print the result!

+<h3>Step 12</h3>
+The classifier does pretty well when k = 3.
+But maybe there’s a better k!
+Put the previous 3 lines of code inside a for loop.
+The loop should have a variable named k that starts at 1 and increases to 100.
+Rather than n_neighbors always being 3, it should be this new variable k.

+<h2>Graphing the Result</h2>

+<h3>Step 13</h3>
+We now have the validation accuracy for 100 different ks.
+Rather than just printing it out, let’s make a graph using matplotlib.
+Begin by importing matplotlib.pyplot as plt.

+<h3>Step 14</h3>
+The x-axis should be the values of k that we tested.
+This should be a list of numbers between 1 and 100.
+You can use the range function to make this list.
+Store it in a variable named k_list.

+<h3>Step 15</h3>
+The y-axis of our graph should be the validation accuracy.
+Instead of printing the validation accuracies, we want to add them to a list.
+Outside of the for loop, create an empty list named accuracies.
+Inside the for loop, instead of printing each accuracy, append it to accuracies.

+<h3>Step 16</h3>
+We can now plot our data!
+Call plt.plot().
+The first parameter should be k_list and the second parameter should be accuracies.
+After plotting the graph, show it using plt.show().

+<h3>Step 17</h3>
+Let’s add some labels and a title.
+Set the x-axis label to "k" using plt.xlabel().
+Set the y-axis label to "Validation Accuracy".
+Set the title to "Breast Cancer Classifier Accuracy".